jmix-framework/jmix-dependencies-tool/README.md

 --artifacts-dir /opt/dependencies/jmix-dependencies-1.4.2
 ```

+Nexus repository installation is briefly described in [this section](#install-custom-nexus-repository).

 After all artifacts are uploaded to the Nexus repository you should select custom Nexus repository while creating a new Jmix project in IntelliJ Idea.
 See the [Adopt Projects For Working with Custom Nexus Repository](#adopt-projects-for-working-with-custom-nexus-repository) section.

 ## Dependencies Resolution